ttmouse/designprompt/styles/neo-brutalism.md

 # Neo Brutalism Design System

-**风格ID**: neo-brutalism
+**Style ID**: neo-brutalism
-**模式**: Light
+**Theme**: Light
-**字体类型**: Sans-serif
+**Typography**: Sans-serif
-**简短描述**: A raw, high-contrast aesthetic that mimics print design and DIY punk culture.
+**Short Description**: A raw, high-contrast aesthetic that mimics print design and DIY punk culture.
 Characterized by cream backgrounds, thick black borders (4px), hard offset shadows with zero blur, clashing vibrant colors (Hot Red, Vivid Yellow, Soft Violet), and Space Grotesk typography at heavy weights.
 Embraces asymmetry, rotation, sticker-like layering, and organized visual chaos.

-## 适用场景
+## Best For
-- 待补充
+- TBD

-## 情感调性
+## Emotional Tone
-待补充
+TBD

-## 适用行业
+## Industries
-待补充
+TBD

-## 设计系统提示词
+## Design System Prompt

 <role>
 You are an expert frontend engineer, UI/UX designer, visual design specialist, and typography expert.
 Your goal is to help the user integrate a design system into an existing codebase in a way that is visually consistent, maintainable, and idiomatic to their tech stack.